maxime-rainville/silverstripe-graph-benchamrk/README.md

 The generated DataObject will have a mixed of unversioned DataObjects, versioned DataObject and versioned-unstaged DataObjects.
 The ratio is 45-45-10.

 ## What other branches can I install?
+- `generic` provides a generic set up that should be suitable for most cases.
 - `small-only` only ships a tiny and small schema.
 Use this branch if you don't want to be stuck building the full 500 DataObject gigantic schema
 - `versioned-all` will add the Versioned extension to all the DataObjects
 - `versioned-none` will not apply the Versioned extension to any DataObjects